robmellett/shopify-tailwind-vue/README.md

 ### How to work with slate for Shopify:

-- rename .env-sample to .env and setup your development store config.
+- rename `.env-sample` to `.env` and setup your development store config.

+- build a local SSL certificate with `npm run mkcert`
-- run: npm start
+- run: `npm start`
 - slate will open your localhost, just ignore that, and go to your development store.
 - In the development store you should have your theme loaded
 - Changes will hot reload in the dev store.

 ### Using vue in shopify

 - Do notice that this is not meant to be an SPA, for that you can use storefront, vue here is purely to replace JQuery for logic operations and animations.

-You can mount components in vue/app.js
+You can mount components in `vue/app.js`

 ```js
 Vue.component('example-component', require('./components/ExampleComponent.vue').default);